Dkowald/GitPackage/src/GitPackage.Tests/Readme.md

 4. dotnet build
 5. Sample now has v2
 6. dotnet build; no work all up to date.
-7. Cli: tag latest Sample with v6.
+7. Cli: tag latest Sample with v6. (git tag -a 6 -m 6 && git push --tags)
 8. Replace SampleTaged with v6.
 9. dotnet build; fetches latest from repo, check out v6
 10. Replace SampleTaged with invalidVersion